 Sign up for our newsletter!

 - 2 cups all-purpose flour

-With the mixer on medium-low speed, add half of the butter, a few pieces at a time.
-After all the butter has been added, increase speed to medium and mix for 4 minutes, until the dough is smooth, soft and shiny.
+- With the mixer on medium-low speed, add the butter, a few pieces at a time.
+Once all of the butter has been added, increase the mixer speed to medium and mix for 4 minutes.
+Scrape the dough hook and the sides and bottom of the bowl.
+Mix again until the dough is smooth, soft, and shiny, about 4 minutes more.

 - Transfer the dough to a lightly floured surface.
 Knead it by hand a few times and then form it into a ball.
 Cover loosely with plastic and let the dough rise in a warm spot until doubled in size, about 1 hour.

 - Repeat step 3 and let the dough rise again.
 Cover tightly with plastic.
 (At this point, you may refrigerate the dough overnight for the best results.)
 Or let it sit out until doubled in size, about 1 hour.
 The warmer the room, the faster the brioche will rise, so keep an eye on it.